OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-20.md

 He shall say: “Listen, Israel, today you are going into battle against your enemies.
 Do not be fainthearted or afraid; do not panic or be terrified of them.

 ## Deuteronomy 20:4
-For the Lord your God is the one who goes with you to fight for you against your enemies, to give you victory.”
+For the Lord your God accompanies you to fight on your behalf against your enemies, ensuring your triumph.”

 ## Deuteronomy 20:5
 The officers shall then speak to the people, saying, “Has anyone built a new house and not yet dedicated it?
 Let him go back to his house, lest he die in battle and another man dedicate it.